Motréal Convention Guide

 Drop-In Policy

 Locals can "drop-in" for a single session Thursday or Friday night without paying and we encourage local puzzlers considering membership to do so.
 Thursday and Friday night sessions start at 8PM.
 If you like what you see at the session, it may be possible for a local person to join the League and pay the con fee during con, in order to attend the rest of con.
-If you are interested, contact the con host, Neendy.
+If you are interested, contact the Con hosts, B-Side and WXYZ.

 NPL Code of Conduct